 #4.
 Keep Yourself Occupied.

 A relationship with a narcissist is all about power.
 You don’t have it; they do.
-You scurry around, attempting to normalize everything, but you never achieve because they want you to scurry so they can jerk your chain whenever they want.
-This sounds awful, and it was, but it did help pass the time.
+You scurry around, attempting to normalize everything, but you never achieve it because they want you to scurry so they can jerk your chain whenever they want.
+This doesn’t sound very good, and it was, but it did help pass the time.
 There’s a vast, empty gap in your days now that no one is doing that.
 Life isn’t quite as interesting as it once was.

 Why do couples break up after 10 years?

 Many relationships end in divorce due to one partner’s sense of insecurity, envy, and a lack of faith in the other.
 This insecurity can develop to an unhealthy level of dependency and possessiveness in the relationship, which is not good for either partner.
 Distrust and other unpleasant feelings might lead to the breakdown of the relationship.